gjerokrsteski/reactphp-pimf/README.md

     [Wed Feb 10 2016 12:25:07 GMT+0100 (CET)] INFO   99%      30 ms
     [Wed Feb 10 2016 12:25:07 GMT+0100 (CET)] INFO  100%      36 ms (longest request)

+## Or run with Docker

+Build a Docker image for your application by running:

+    docker build -t="reactphp-pimf-api" .

+Finally, run your application as a Docker container by running:

+    docker run -d -P reactphp-pimf-api

 ## Run tests
 Install a Composer to your project's root